khaledh/khaledh.github.io/docs/osdev/22-elf-loader-p2.md

   )
 ```

 We're almost done.
-We're done with the kernel's temporary mapping of the user task's memory, so we
+We no longer need the kernel's temporary mapping of the user task's
-can unmap the regions now.
+memory, so we can unmap the regions now.

 ```nim
 # src/kernel/loader.nim